Starting with Yamato-e painting, these two artists, who represent the third generation of Japanese painting artists and

 その中、土牛は自己への挑戦に一歩一歩精進を重ねた画業人生であったと中公文庫「牛の歩み」にはある。

-Togyu became a pupil of Kajita Hanko at the age of 17 and received instruction in painting from the school's head, Kobayashi Kokei.
+At the age of 17, Togyu became a pupil of Kajita Hanko, receiving instruction in painti ng from the head of the school, Kobayashi Kokei.

 国立近代美術館所蔵作品展展示より